aldopando/BellabeatCaseStudy/README.md

 We classified the users in different groups based on their daily average sleep time and their daily average sleep efficiency.

-- ***Even though the vast majority of the sample (17 users) are getting a very good sleep efficiency, 7 of them are sleeping less than 7 hours a day, representing an insufficient sleep time (less than 7 hours).
+- ***Even though the vast majority of the sample (17 users) got a very good sleep efficiency, 7 of them slept less than 7 hours a day, representing an insufficient sleep time.
 This represents a short but efficient sleep***.
-- ***10 users not only achieved enough sleep (more than 7 hours), but they also are got a very good sleep efficiency rate (more than 90%)***.
+- ***10 users not only achieved enough sleep time (more than 7 hours), but they also got a very good sleep efficiency rate (more than 90%)***.
-- ***The two users who sleep the most (8.7 and 8.5 hours) are actually having poor sleep efficiency, meaning even though they sleep for more hours per day, they struggle with resltless sleep or wake up troughout the night***.
+- ***The two users who slept the most (8.7 and 8.5 hours) were actually having a poor sleep efficiency, meaning even though they slept for more hours per day, they struggled with resltless sleep or woke up troughout the night***.
-- ***The person with sleep disorders (sleep efficiency < 75%) is actually sleeping more than 7 hours per day.
+- ***The person with sleep disorders (sleep efficiency < 75%) was actually sleeping more than 7 hours per day.
 This represents a long sleep but inefficient.***.